 At least there’s still a long day left on the river.

-The horizon began to flatten out and stretch as you entered the splits and after navigating the maze of waterways you pull into Nahanni Butte and arrive in time for lunch.
+The horizon begins to flatten out as you entered the splits and after navigating a maze of waterways, you pull into Nahanni Butte and arrive in time for lunch.
 You devour a glorious cheeseburger and savour an ice-cold soda at the restaurant.
 Here, you learn from a couple of the community’s 80-odd residents why the mosquitoes haven’t been so bad this summer.
 (You are now eternally grateful for the region’s dry spring!)

 You push off from Nahanni Butte and wave goodbye to the community, to the South Nahanni River and to Nahanni National Park Reserve.
 Well, it’s more of a ‘see you later’ than ‘goodbye.’
 You already know you will be coming back.